juanlao7/codeclose/README.md

 A license system and code obfuscator for Python.

-Codeclose obfuscates source code to make it unreadable for humans and also encrypts it to make it unreadable for machines.
-The code can be run only if the user has a personal product key, provided by you.
+Codeclose obfuscates source code to make it unreadable for humans and encrypts it to make it unreadable for machines.
+The resulting code can only be run if the user has a valid product key, provided by the developer.

 ## Example